IELTS Vocabulary S (Part 2)

 shiftless adj.
 Wanting in resource, energy, or executive ability.

 shrewd adj.
-Characterized by skill at understanding and profiting by circumstances.
+Characterised by skill at understanding and profiting by circumstances.

 shriek n.
 A sharp, shrill outcry or scream, caused by agony or terror.